RecordsKeeper/recordskeeper-python-sdk/docs/source/block.rst

 .. class:: Block

+**1. Block info to retrieve block information**

-Block class is used to call block related functions like blockinfo which is used to collect block details like block's hash value, size, nonce, transaction ids, transaction count, and miner address of the block for which you have made the query.
+Block class is used to call block related function like blockinfo which is used to retrieve block details like block's hash value, size, nonce, transaction ids, transaction count, miner address, previous block hash, next block hash, merkleroot, blocktime and difficulty of the block for which you have made the query.

-**1. Block info to retrieve block's information**

 You have to pass these block height as the argument to the blockinfo function call:

 * Block height: height of the block of which you want to collect info

-blockinfo() function is used to collect block's information by passing blockheight to the blockinfo function call

 .. code-block:: python

     blockinfo(block_height)
-    tx_count, tx, miner, size, nonce, blockHash = blockinfo(block_height)
+    tx_count, tx, miner, size, nonce, blockHash, prevblock, nextblock, merkleroot, blocktime, difficulty = blockinfo(block_height)

     print tx_count      # prints transaction count of the block print tx            # prints transaction ids of the block